Deacon's Corner

 Building Projects – which includes computer related costs, and building maintenance and repair costs.

-Please give generously to this cause so that we will be able to honour our financial commitments to Inglewood CRC, Classis Alberta North and the Christian Reformed denomination.
+Please give generously so that we will be able to honour our financial commitments to Inglewood CRC, Classis Alberta North and the Christian Reformed denomination.